ropensci/phylogram/paper.md

 --------------------------------------------------------------------------------

-*^1^* School of Biological Sciences, Victoria University of Wellington, Kelburn Parade, Wellington 6012, New Zealand.
+*^1^* School of Biological Sciences, Victoria University of Wellington, P.O.
+Box 600, Wellington, New Zealand.

 *^2^* Correspondence author.
 E-mail: shaunpwilkinson\@gmail.com

+\

 ## Abstract
 The **phylogram** R package is a tool for for developing phylogenetic trees as deeply-nested lists known as "dendrogram" objects.
-It provides functions for importing and exporting trees in parenthetic text format, as well as several tools for command-line tree manipulation and conversion between "dendrogram" and "phylo" class objects.
+It provides functions for conversion between dendrograms and "phylo" class objects, as well as several tools for command-line tree manipulation and import/export via Newick parenthetic text.
-This facilitates access to a comprehensive range of object-specific analytical and tree-visualization functions found across a wide array of bioinformatic R packages.
+This improves accessibility to the comprehensive range of object-specific analytical and tree-visualization functions found across a wide array of bioinformatic R packages.
 The **phylogram** package is released under the GPL-3 license,